-While we anticipate including regional councils in future editions of the Report, the data we have on their average residential rates bills is at this stage incomplete.
-Our research suggests that regional councils charge anywhere from $42 to $553 per residential ratepayer on top of the bill charged by territorial authorities.
-Gaps in the data and different definitions for residential ratepayers dictate that these figures should be considered as supporting evidence, rather than determinative.
+While we anticipate including regional councils in future editions of the Report, gathering data for these councils has proved more difficult.
+Our previous research suggests that regional councils charge anywhere from $42 to $553 per residential ratepayer on top of the bill charged by territorial authorities.

 Is this the first Ratepayers' Report?

 No. Ratepayers' Report was first published in 2014 jointly by the Taxpayers' Union and Fairfax Media (now Stuff).
-The Taxpayers’ Union have since published updated versions in 2017, 2018 and 2019.
-This is the fifth edition.
+The Taxpayers’ Union have since published updated versions in 2017, 2018, 2019 and 2020.
+This is the sixth edition.

 How are the councils grouped?

-Unitary authorities – the 5 territorial authorities which also carry out the functions of a regional authority are grouped.
+Unitary authorities – the five territorial authorities which also carry out the functions of a regional authority are grouped.

-Metropolitan – the 5 large councils with a population of over 120,000.
+Metropolitan – the five large councils with a population of over 120,000.

 Provincial – the largest group, 27 non-metropolitan councils with population over 20,000.